Plumber Finds Hundreds of Money Envelopes on US Famous Evangelical Pastor's Church Wall | World

 Joel Osteen — Photo: Pat Sullivan/AP

-The institution said police were called to the church on November 10 to investigate the discovery.
+The policy said officials were called to the church Nov.
+10 to investigate the discovery.

 The plumber, identified only as Justin, was interviewed by a Houston radio station, according to the Associated Press news agency.